Strfkr: Use in media

 Strfkr's song, "Rawnald Gregory Erickson the Second" (2008) was notable for its use in Target's "Pink Pepto" commercial in 2009 created by the Portland ad agency Wieden+Kennedy.
 The promotion was selected as the AdWeek's "Ad of the Day" on September 4, 2009.
 "Rawnald Gregory Erickson the Second" was also featured in the TV series Weeds in a scene where Andy and Audra are in a minivan, as well as their song "Biggie Smalls" in the final episode of the series (episode 12 of season eight).
 "Rawnald Gregory Erickson the Second" also was featured in the TV series The Blacklist near the end of episode 14 of season 1 in 2014.

 Their song "Bury Us Alive" was featured in the 2012 film Chronicle.

 Strfkr's cover of Cyndi Lauper's "Girls Just Want to Have Fun" from Jupiter was featured in a Juicy Couture ad directed by Terry Richardson starring Candice Swanepoel in 2012, and in the pilot episode for the MTV series Faking It in 2014.
+Brazilian soap opera “Todas as Flores” used the song as one of the main tracks for the show, in 2022.

 The song "Millions", off of the album Reptilians, was played on the American version of the television show Skins.
 The song "Mona Vegas", off of the album Reptilians, was played in the 2013 film 21 & Over.
 "While I'm Alive", from the album Miracle Mile, is featured in the film adaptation of The Fault in Our Stars.

 The songs "Rawnald Gregory Erickson The Second", "While I'm Alive" and "Bed-Stuy (Super Cop)" were played in the 2014 film Two Night Stand, starring Miles Teller and Analeigh Tipton as main characters, Jessica Zohr, and Scott 'Kid CuDi' Mescudi.